Richardng12/BestPath/README.md

 # BestPath
-Matlab scripts which find the best path in an array of indices.
+Matlab scripts which find the best path, where elevation data is represented by an array of indices.